 Link Summoning's Impact on Yu-Gi-Oh

-Multiple generations have enjoyed Yu-Gi-Oh for years, eagerly buying the trading cards and watching the anime.
-Recently, game designer Konami shocked the world with the announcement of a new summon method: link summoning, plus some drastic rule changes and the new cyberse monster type.
+Multiple generations have enjoyed Yu-Gi-Oh, eagerly buying the trading cards and watching the anime.
+Recently, game designer Konami shocked the world with the announcement of a new summon method—link summoning—plus some drastic rule changes and the new cyberse monster type.
 How have fans taken this turn of events?
 With decidedly mixed reactions—but we'll get to that.